Melbourne CBD

 Why a Guided Photography Walk?

 Melbourne CBD is easy enough to walk through with a camera.
-The difference between a solo walk and a guided one is what you come home with.
-A local photographer who knows the light, the timing, and the angles at each location can accelerate learning in ways that self-directed shooting cannot.
+A guided walk adds real-time feedback on exposure, composition, and timing at each location.
+A local photographer who knows the light, timing, and angles at each location provides real-time guidance throughout.
 Have questions?
 Get in touch or read more about Daniel and the school.

 On a guided walk, every shot gets real-time feedback.
 Exposure, composition, timing, everything.
 This is how photographers learn to shoot in manual mode, not just point and click.